killbill/killbill-avatax-plugin/README.md

 See [Handling tax exempt customers](https://help.avalara.com/Avalara_AvaTax_Update/Options_for_exempting_customers) for more details.

+Note that you can also skip an account entirely by setting the plugin property `AVALARA_SKIP` at runtime (the plugin property value doesn't matter, it just cannot be blank).

 ### Setting tax codes

 There are several ways to configure tax codes: